jo-hoe/video-to-podcast-service/README.md

 ### Host URL and Network Access

-The service generates podcast feed URLs and audio file links using the `Host` header from incoming HTTP requests.
-This means:
+The service generates podcast feed URLs and audio file links in two ways:

-- If you access the API or RSS feed using `localhost` (e.g., `http://localhost:8080/v1/feeds`), the generated feed and audio URLs will also use `localhost`.
+1. **Using BASE_URL environment variable (recommended)**: Set the `BASE_URL` environment variable to explicitly define how URLs should be generated.
+This is the preferred method for production deployments, reverse proxies, or when you need consistent URLs regardless of how clients access the service.

+2. **Using Host header (fallback)**: If `BASE_URL` is not set, the service uses the `Host` header from incoming HTTP requests with an `http://` scheme.

+**BASE_URL Examples:**
+- `BASE_URL=https://podcasts.example.com` - All generated URLs will use this domain with HTTPS
-- If you access the API using your machine's external IP or hostname (e.g., `http://192.168.1.100:8080/v1/feeds`), the generated URLs will use that IP or hostname.
+- `BASE_URL=http://192.168.1.100:8080` - All generated URLs will use this IP and port with HTTP
+- `BASE_URL=my-domain.com` - Defaults to HTTPS, equivalent to `https://my-domain.com`

+**Host Header Behavior (when BASE_URL is not set):**
+- Accessing `http://localhost:8080/v1/feeds` generates feed URLs with `http://localhost:8080`
+- Accessing `http://192.168.1.100:8080/v1/feeds` generates feed URLs with `http://192.168.1.100:8080`

 **Why does this matter?**

-- If you want to subscribe to the podcast feed from another device (e.g., your phone or another computer), you must use the external IP or hostname in the URL, not `localhost`.
-Otherwise, the generated links in the RSS feed will not be accessible from other devices.
+- If you want to subscribe to podcast feeds from other devices, the generated URLs must be accessible from those devices
+- Using `BASE_URL` ensures consistent URLs regardless of how clients access the API
+- When running behind a reverse proxy or load balancer, `BASE_URL` should match your public domain
-- When running in Docker, make sure to publish the port (e.g., `-p 8080:8080`) and use your host's IP address to access the service externally.
+- When running in Docker, make sure to publish the port (e.g., `-p 8080:8080`) if not using `BASE_URL`

-**Example:**

-- Accessing `http://localhost:8080/v1/feeds` from your browser on the same machine will generate feed URLs with `localhost`.
-- Accessing `http://192.168.1.100:8080/v1/feeds` from another device on your network will generate feed URLs with `192.168.1.100`.

-If you want to share feeds or audio links, always use the address that matches how other devices will connect to your server.
+**Recommendation:** Always set `BASE_URL` in production environments to ensure reliable, consistent URLs for podcast clients.

 ## API Usage